Certified Public Accountant Act

 The competent authority may designate a subordinate agency to implement the registration matters referred to in paragraph 1, or it may have them implemented by another government agency or private-sector organization.

-One who, before the enforcement of the 29 December 2017 amendments to this Act, has finished his/her pre-professional training but has not yet applied for practice registration or has started his/her pre-professional training but has not yet finished may still, within one year from the date of enforcement of the amendments, apply for practice registration under the provisions from before the enforcement of the amendments.
+One who, before the 29 December 2017 amendments to this Act come into force, has finished their pre-professional training but has not yet applied for practice registration or has started their pre-professional training but has not yet finished may still, within one year from the date the amendments come into force, apply for practice registration under the provisions from before the coming into force of the amendments.

 Article 13